 Living in Long Street, he would find kids sleeping in the street.
-They would tell him they'd been thrown out by their families - just some of the flotsam and jetsam of the catastrophic social engineering that was the eradication of about 60 000 souls from what was District Six, to new homes on the sandy, windswept and far-flung Cape Flats.
+They would tell him they'd been thrown out by their families just some of the flotsam and jetsam of the catastrophic social engineering that was the and far-flung Cape Flats.